A topic from the subject of Inorganic Chemistry in Chemistry.

 Basic Concepts

-• Atomic Number: The atomic number of an element is the number of protons in the nucleus of an atom of that element.
+• Atomic Number: The number of protons in the nucleus of an atom of an element.

-• Atomic Mass: The atomic mass of an element is the weighted average mass of all the isotopes of that element.
+• Atomic Mass: The weighted average mass of all isotopes of an element.

-• Electron Configuration: The electron configuration of an element is the arrangement of electrons in the orbitals of an atom of that element.
+• Electron Configuration: The arrangement of electrons in the orbitals of an atom.

-• Periodic Trends: Periodic trends are the regular changes in the properties of elements as the atomic number increases.
+• Periodic Trends: Regular changes in the properties of elements as their atomic number increases.
+These trends include electronegativity, ionization energy, atomic radius, and metallic character.

-• Spectroscope: A spectroscope is an instrument used to separate and measure the wavelengths of light emitted or absorbed by a substance.
+• Spectroscope: An instrument used to analyze the wavelengths of light emitted or absorbed by a substance, providing information about electron transitions and elemental composition.

 Types of Experiments